The trustee of your Family / Discretionary Trust may be:

 ⚖️ You may need to change trustee if you move overseas;

-⚖️ The death of any individual trustee (See below discussion: a Corporate Trustee does not die);
+⚖️ The death of any individual trustee (See below discussion: a Corporate Trustee incorporated under the Corporations Act Cth.
+(2001) does not die);

 ⚖️ Your marriage or relationship comes to an end.

-✅ Simple succession: A corporate trustee does not cease upon the death of one of its directors.
+✅ Simple succession: A corporate trustee incorporated under the Corporations Act Cth.
+(2001) does not cease upon the death of one of its directors.

 Whereas if an individual trustee dies (in particular if they are the only remaining trustee) there will be legal costs + complications regarding the continued administration of the trust.

-The main disadvantage involved in using a Corporate Trustee is the up-front + ongoing annual costs.
+The main disadvantage involved in using a Corporate Trustee incorporated under the Corporations Act Cth.
+(2001) with a Family Trust is the up-front + ongoing annual costs.

-Incorporating a company can be done online, quickly and cost effectively using a service such as eCompanies (circa $550).
+Incorporating a company incorporated under the Corporations Act Cth.
+(2001) can be done online, quickly and cost effectively using a service such as eCompanies (circa $550).

 All companies have ongoing annual ASIC fees.

-If the cost of incorporating and maintaining a "Special Purpose" Corporate Trustee is a prohibitive factor in deciding whether or not to form your family trust then you need to seriously consider whether it is worthwhile to form the trust in the first place.
+If the cost of incorporating and maintaining a dedicated 'Sole Purpose' Corporate Trustee is a prohibitive factor in deciding whether or not to form your Family / Discretionary Trust then you need to seriously consider whether it is worthwhile to form the Family / Discretionary Trust in the first place.

 This FAQ was created by James D. Ford GAICD | Principal Solicitor, Blue Ocean Law Group℠.